 FedEx Ground.
 According to the FedEx website, “FedEx Ground is faster to more locations than UPS Ground.”
 This service level provides a more affordable option with delivery times of one to five business days within the contiguous United States and three to seven business days to and from Alaska and Hawaii.
 It’s also important to note that FedEx Ground cannot deliver to P.O. boxes.

 FedEx SmartPost.
 SmartPost is a contracted service that provides 100 percent coverage, including destinations beyond the U.S. border.
-Additionally, there are no residential or Saturday delivery surcharges.
+Additionally, there are no residential or any Saturday delivery surcharges.
 FedEx SmartPost provides an affordable option by leveraging a partnership with the USPS.
 FedEx transports the package until the “last mile” of delivery.
 At this point, the package is passed off to the local post office, and they finish the delivery process.

 After looking at the service list, you might have a couple of options in mind.
 For example, perhaps you want to compare 2Day and FedEx Ground services costs.
 What should you do next?
 Fortunately, FedEx makes finding shipping costs easy.
 There are a couple of different options, both of which we’ll cover to get you started with calculating costs.

-There are two methods to find FedEx rates.
+There are two methods to find FedEx freight shipping rates.
 The first is using the FedEx Service Guide, and the second is using a FedEx tool.
 We’ll cover both methods so you can select the one that is easiest for you, starting with using the Service Guide.
 Follow these steps to help you easily determine your shipping rate:

 - Find the zone for your destination.
 The zone is critical information because it helps determine how far the package must travel.
 For U.S. shipments, visit the Rate Finder and select the “Rates Tools” table, then enter your origin ZIP code to see which zone your destination ZIP code corresponds to.
 You can also request zone information by calling FedEx directly at 800-463-3339.